Write and submit the most engaging and heart-warming script of the year!

-- The submitted scripts will be strictly restricted to the jury and the pre-jury of the challenge.
+- The submitted scripts will be restricted to the jury and the pre-jury of the challenge.

 - The scripts cannot be released until the results are announced at the festival.

 - India Film Project and India Film Project Parties may, in their sole discretion, disqualify scripts deemed to be inappropriate or otherwise non – compliant.

 - Scripts containing prohibited or inappropriate content as determined by IFP, in its sole discretion, to be inappropriate will be disqualified.

 Yes, it is a competition.
 The submitted entries will compete with each other and the winning script synopsis will be read at the festival.